 The mystery remained unsolved for over a decade, until the Bath team’s analysis of GRB 141220A.

-In the new paper, published today in the Monthly Notices of the Royal Astronomical Society, Professor Mundell’s team report the discovery of very low polarization in forward-shock light detected just 90 seconds after the blast of GRB 141220A.
+In the new paper, published recently in the Monthly Notices of the Royal Astronomical Society, Professor Mundell’s team report the discovery of very low polarization in forward-shock light detected just 90 seconds after the blast of GRB 141220A.
 The super-speedy observations were made possible by the team’s intelligent software on the fully autonomous robotic Liverpool Telescope and the novel RINGO3 polarimeter – the instrument that logged the GRB’s color, brightness, polarization, and rate of fade.
 Putting together this data, the team was able to prove that:

 - The light originated in the forward shock.

 - The magnetic field length scales were much smaller than the Japanese team inferred.

 - The blast was likely powered by the collapse of ordered magnetic fields in the first moments of the formation of a new black hole.